coop-git/YamahaMusicCast/README.md

 - [ ] Create a pull request for OH3 (in progress, working on requested changes)
 - [ ] MusicCast Server: Add a channel to show the number of connected clients/nodes
-- [ ] MusicCast: changes made with app are not reflected in OH
 - [ ] Zone _main_ will always be present.
 Based on the value of zone_num, create the other zones dynamically.
 - [ ] Register binding as Audio Sink.
 - [ ] Research if it is possible to only change volume of Master without changing config.